wso2/docs-ei/en/streaming-integrator/docs/quick-start-guide/quick-start-guide-101.md

 1. Extract the Streaming Integrator Tooling pack to a preferred location.
 Hereafter, the extracted location is referred to as `<SI_TOOLING_HOME>`.

-2. Navigate to the `<SI_TOOLING_HOME>/bin` directory and issue the following command to start the Streaming Integration tooling.

-    -   For Windows: `tooling.bat`

-    -   For Linux: `./tooling.sh`
+2. Start the Streaming Integrator Tooling via one of the following methods depending on your operating system..<br/>
+           - On MacOS/Linux/CentOS, open a terminal and issue the following command:<br/>
+               `sudo wso2si-tooling-<VERSION>`<br/>
+           - On windows, go to **Start Menu -> Programs -> WSO2 -> Streaming Integrator Tooling**.
+A terminal opens.

 3. Access the Streaming Integration Tooling via the `http://<HOST_NAME>:<TOOLING_PORT>/editor` URL.